Tax-Efficient Planning Strategies for Nurse Practitioners (PART 1)

 2 - Contribute to a Health Savings Account (HSA)

 No other profession realizes the health benefit of quality healthcare better than Nurse Practitioners, so allocating dollars toward future medical expenses certainly hits a vein.
-Now add the fact that HSAs qualify for a triple-tax benefit, you've got a prescription for tax-savings success.
+Now add that HSAs qualify for a triple-tax benefit; you've got a prescription for tax-saving success.

 Here is how it works: